senchalabs/jsduck/README.md

     $ [sudo] gem install jsduck

-If you encounter errors during gem installation, you may need to install the header files for compiling extension modules for ruby 1.8.
+If you encounter errors during gem installation, you may need to install the header files for compiling extension modules for Ruby 1.9.
-For Debian systems you'll need the `ruby1.8-dev` package.
+For Debian systems you'll need the `ruby1.9-dev` package.
 For Red Hat / CentOS / Fedora use the `ruby-devel` package.

 For **Windows** users out there, you can download the binary version,